 You can't be a PM or business owner without a deep understanding of machine learning: establishing the business value and then rallying a team to deliver to that value without falling into the many unique pitfalls of ML programs.
 Here is a "cheat sheet" compilation of how to deliver machine learning products and programs, highlighting practical tips from someone who's been on the journey.

-There's a vast difference between an average PM and an excellent PM.
-Yet if you google "what makes a great PM?", you only get a list of lowest-common-denominator qualities: organized, good communicator, reliable, blah, blah, blah.
+There's a vast difference between an average project manager and an excellent project manager.
+But if you google "What makes a great project manager?", you find only generic lists of qualities: organized, good communicator, blah blah blah.

 Of course it's important to be organized and communicate well.
 But that's just the starting point.
-So what specific traits are we looking for to truly separate the top tier project managers from all the rest?
+Let's get more specific.
+What are the traits are we looking for that truly separate the top tier PMs from all the rest?

 SaaS businesses are all the rage!
 Even companies that have success with traditional products are re-thinking their business as a SaaS offering, to reap the many benefits: